-3. In the configuration properties, we select the subtree-view property.
-Enter the number corresponding to "Add one or more values" to add the new subtree view that we created for out example earlier.
+- 3. In the configuration properties, select the subtree-view property.
+Enter the number corresponding to "Add one or more values" to add the new subtree view created for the previous example. - 4.
+Select the subtree view that was created in the previous section.